jwilins/ssg_raw/README.md

    <img src="img/example.png" alt="&quot;enemy&quot; folder with files incrementally renamed with file extensions">
 </div>
 6. Renaming is done; feel free to remove rename.bat
 7. The game is now ready to be played with the extracted assets!
-Download and launch the executable of choice in your Shuusou Gyoku directory: GIAN07.exe and SDL2.dll for the updated SDL graphics engine (better for newer systems) or just GIAN07DX.exe for the original DirectX graphics engine (better for older systems).
+Download and launch the executable of choice in your Shuusou Gyoku directory: GIAN07.exe and SDL3.dll for modern systems or GIAN07_win98.exe and SDL2_win98.dll for vintage Windows (98+).

 Custom music can be added through BGM packs as the ReC98 build already supports.